sonia-kwak/sonia-kwak.github.io/src/pages/escapista/index.md

     <img src="./semanticmap.png"/>
 </jumbo> -->

-We drew inspiration from an overlap between adventure magazines, Scandinavian and Japanese design, which can be seen from the moodboard below.
+I drew inspiration from an overlap between Scandinavian design and adventure magazines.
 Scandinavia is the birthplace of the original Slow TV shows, and I've learned they have a design tradition of minimalism, subdued colors, geometric typography and high usage of photography laid out in asymmetric grids.

 <jumbo>
     <img src="./moodboard.png"/>
 </jumbo>

+On the typography studies I explored possibilities for 3 families:
+* "Nordic" fonts, to be used in all caps
+* Geometric and other swiss-type Sans Serif fonts, very commonly found in the references too
+* Didone fonts, which seems to be really popular nowadays and could bring a modern feel

 ```grid|1
 ![](./typography.png)
 ```

 As the scandinavians, japanese culture is also very centered on nature and contemplation.
 The illustration and logos drawn inspiration from Hanafuda, traditional japanese cards.
 One that particularly caught my attention was the Full Moon card, which depicts beautiful natural scenery with a big full moon that seems ambiguously seems to be hiding or being revealed from behind a hill.
+I really felt this expressed my feeling of being stuck at home, wanting to go out but at the same time trying to take care of me and others.

 <jumbo caption=".">
     <img src="./logo-explorations.png"/>